paulgreg/thermomix-recipes/README.md

 ### Hosting pre-requisites

-You‘ll need to host [json-store](https://github.com/paulgreg/json-store) on same server and create a directory `thermomixrecipes` in it’s data directory.
+You‘ll need to host [json-store](https://github.com/paulgreg/json-store) on same server and create a directory `thermomix-recipes` in it’s data directory.

 If you want to keep previous behavior (store directly from same projet), you can use branch `with-php-store`.
 You’ll need then PHP support on server.